skoya/fitnesse-ai/FitNesseRoot/files/fitnesse/README.txt

 files/fitnesse and the fitnesse.resources package when looking for a particular file.

-Say you want to add a custom theme called "custom".
-What do you do?
+FitNesse ships with Tailwind-based themes (fitnesse_tailwind and fitnesse_tailwind_slate).
+If you want to add a custom theme called "custom", do the following:

  1. Create FitNesseRoot/files/fitnesse/css/custom.css for styling
  2. Create FitNesseRoot/files/fitnesse/javascript/custom.js for behaviour